logaretm/vee-validate/docs/src/templates/markdown/localization.md

 ## [Localized Files](#localized-files)

 In the [`locale`](https://github.com/logaretm/vee-validate/tree/master/locale) directory of this plugin, is a collection of localized files.
 If you can't find your locale, you could help this plugin by contributing a localized version to the [repository](https://github.com/logaretm/vee-validate).
-I will happily accept it.
+It will be happily accepted.

 You can import those locales like this: